Price Experimentation and Interference: A Two-Sided Market Model

-In this case we randomize on the customer side, with a fraction $q$ of customers randomized into treatment.
+In this setting, we randomize over customers, with a fraction $q$ of customers being placed into treatment, and the remainder in control.
 In this case, a treatment (resp., control) customer is exposed to the entire market under the treatment (resp., control) condition.
 The steady-state is given by: